cowchimp/babel-plugin-amd-namer/README.md

 > A [Babel](https://github.com/babel/babel) plugin to name anonymous AMD modules

-This task is useful if you're using an AMD loader that requires modules to have explicit names (e.g. [almond](https://github.com/jrburke/almond)).
+This plugin is useful if you're using an AMD loader that requires modules to have explicit names (e.g. [almond](https://github.com/jrburke/almond)).

 ## Example